Pressie Pouch – funding launching in America

-Pressie Pouch is the salve of last-minute gift-buyers and time-strapped parents alike.
+Born in Omagh, in Northern Ireland, Pressie Pouch is the saviour for last-minute gift-buyers and time-strapped parents.
 The ‘peel-and-seal’ gift bag is a simple solution to that familiar panic we’ve all felt when struggling to find tape, or simply don't have time for fancy wrapping.

 But beyond its time-saving uses, Pressie Pouch also benefits an underserved demographic – people who have difficulties with their mobility.